 When you're ready to begin, click the blue Play Flashcard Factory button (see the image above).
 Pear Deck displays instructions on your screen (the Projector View) telling students how to join the game.
 Just like they enter a Slides Session, students need to go to joinpd.com, log in with their Google Account, then enter the code displayed on the Projector View.

-When you are ready to evaluate cards and decide which ones to send to Quizlet, and which ones to dismiss, click on Quality Control.
+When you are ready to for students to stop working in the Production Phase, and you want to decide which cards to send to the final set, go to Quality Control.

 We hope you enjoy this interactive experience with your students in Flashcard Factory!